-- Students will be placed on academic probation at the end of their first semester of attendance if their GPA is between 1.0 and 1.99.
-Students will be informed of their probationary status by email notifications. - 2.
-Students on first-time academic probation will be required for the next semester of enrollment to participate in an approved intensive intervention provided by University College.

-- 3. Students on academic probation must register before the end of the first full week of classes.
-No full-term courses or first-eight-week courses can be added after the first full week of classes. - Students may be continued on probation when their next semester GPA is 2.0 or above, but their cumulative GPA is between 1.0 and 1.99. - 5.
-Students will be removed from probationary status once their cumulative GPA is 2.0 or above.
+- Students will be placed on academic review at the end of their first semester of attendance if their GPA is between 1.0 and 1.99.
+Students will be informed of their academic status by email notifications. - Students on first-time academic review will be required for the next semester of enrollment to participate in an approved intensive intervention provided by University College. - Students on academic review must register before the end of the first full week of classes.
+No full-term courses or first-eight-week courses can be added after the first full week of classes. - 4.
+Students may be continued on review when their next semester GPA is 2.0 or above, but their cumulative GPA is between 1.0 and 1.99. - 5.
+Students will be removed from academic review status once their cumulative GPA is 2.0 or above.